mrismanaziz/Reforestation/README.md

-## What do I look like?
-A JOKE MACHINE!?
+## What does a clock do when it's hungry?
+It goes back four seconds!